oskikiboy/AwesomeTemplate/README.md

 ***You can either***:

-   * Fork the repository, fix it and then make a merge request :D
+   * Fork the repository, fix the issue and then make a merge request :D

    or